Rainfall is measured by a tipping bucket rain collector.

 To reduce heating and cooling needs:

-Wind speed is measured with a rotating three-cup anemometer and wind direction
+Wind speed is measured with a rotating three-cup

-by a weather vane.
+by a

 Because winds near the surface are often gusty, both the average wind speed over a period of time (usually one minute) and the peak wind speed that the anemometer records within that time period are measured and recorded.